Surgical Care Practice MSc

 How you'll study

-Throughout the programme, you will undertake training in your place of employment, working alongside the multidisciplinary team to deliver safe and effective care to patients in the perioperative environment, on the wards and in the clinics both pre and post-operatively.
+Throughout the programme, you will undertake workplace learning, working alongside the multidisciplinary team to deliver safe and effective care to patients in all phases of surgical care.

 Please note, some face-to-face sessions and/or examinations may be undertaken at Edge Hill University instead of St James’ in Manchester.